Penn Station’s glowing expansion, the fairly new Moynihan Train Hall, will soon be connected to one of NYC’s best parks, the High Line.

-This will be done through two intersecting bridges: the landscaped Woodlands Bridge that will extend eastward from the existing High Line Spur (parallel to 30th Street) along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where it will connect to a second Timber Bridge that will travel north and connect into Brookfield’s elevated public space on the north side of 31st Street in an “L” shape.
+This will be done through two intersecting bridges: the landscaped Woodlands Bridge that will extend eastward from the existing High Line Spur (parallel to 30th Street) along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where it will connect to a second Timber Bridge that was installed 25-feet above Dyer Avenue between West 30th and West 31st Streets on Saturday, May 6th.
+The 128-ton, 600-foot-long connector will be open to the public this summer, effectively linking Midtown to the West Village.

 The green-ified Woodland Bridge will essentially function as a 370-foot-long planter, with custom-shaped precast concrete panels that can hold up to five feet of soil and will become home to flowers, plants and even large-scale trees.
 The bridge’s walkway will be suspended over the planter soil, with perforations for rainwater, allowing for natural irrigation.